 Bell serves on the artist committee of the Kennedy Center Honors and the Board of Directors of the New York Philharmonic.
-He has twice performed before President Obama and returned to the Capital to perform for Vice President Biden and President of the People’s Republic of China, Xi Jinping.
+He has performed three times under the patronage of President and Mrs. Obama and returned to the Capital to perform for Vice President Biden and President of the People’s Republic of China, Xi Jinping.

 Bell performs on the 1713 Huberman Stradivarius violin and uses a late 18th century French bow by François Tourte.